joshuaboniface/respeaker-led/README.md

 ## Licensing

-This project is licensed under the GNU GPL version `2.0` or any later version.
-It includes code from Martin Erzberger licensed under the GNU GPL version `2.0`.
+This project is licensed under the GNU GPL version `3.0` or any later version.